Benchmarking Pretrained Molecular Embedding Models For Molecular Representation Learning: Methods

 \section{Methods}

 We comprehensively evaluated molecular embeddings using 25 datasets - 7 from MoleculeNet \cite{MoleculeNet} and 18 from TDC \cite{TDC} - as they are among the most widely used benchmarks in molecular property prediction.
 Our focus is on classification tasks, as it is the most common approach in virtual screening (binary bioactivity classification) and ADMET prediction.
-Regression models were also very unstable in the initial experiments.
+This also allows direct comparison of models using the same metric and easy application of Bayesian statistical tests.
 The datasets span a broad range of tasks, including ADME, various toxicity endpoints, virtual screening, and more.
 In particular, TDC datasets include several small ones that reflect real-world ML-assisted drug discovery scenarios, where fine-tuning results in catastrophic overfitting.
 For a realistic out-of-distribution evaluation, we use a challenging scaffold-based train-test splits.

 All 25 models described in the Molecular Embedding Approaches section were evaluated.
 For models with multiple variants (e.g. different neural network sizes), all were implemented, and the best-performing variant (based on average AUROC) was selected.
 We extracted frozen embeddings (without fine-tuning) and trained the same classification models on top of these features.
 This setup, inspired by approaches like DINO in computer vision, ensures a fair comparison by removing confounding factors such as downstream classifier architecture, parameter count, or finetuning strategy.
 Only the pretrained model's knowledge and its transferability affect performance.
 For classification, we used Random Forest (RF), logistic regression (LR), and k-nearest neighbors (kNN).
 RF and LR are widely used in chemoinformatics because of their strong performance on small datasets. kNN, being instance-based and parameter-free, isolates performance differences to the quality of the embeddings.
 The hyperparameter tuning was identical across all datasets and models to ensure fairness.